<- 1e6

 The first number is var_est

-function, which calculate the sample variance of some data.
+function, which calculates the sample variance of some values.

 The second number is MSEest